 A friend of mine was being interviewed online and got up without thinking showing her PJs and slippers below.
 No – she didn’t get the job.

+Start the day with a morning routine.
 Learn to trust your sleep cycle.
 I like to wake up early before everyone else.
 It’s quiet and serene but you need to pick a wake-up time that suits you.

 Have the clothes you’re going to wear ready the night before, so you don’t waste time trying to decide in the morning.
-I learnt from an old school teacher who fostered me always to set the breakfast table the night before.
+I learnt from a school teacher who fostered me always to set the breakfast table the night before.
 Try to set up your computer station ready to teach online the next morning.
 We always try to do it for face to face classes.

 Have something that will help you get focus when you wake up each morning.
 For example, you could be reading the newspaper, journaling, quiet contemplation, or starting the process of getting ready.